 Binance’s UI has two versions, Basic and Advanced.
 The basic interface, aimed at beginners, shows charts, an order box, and a list of available altcoins to trade on the right.
 Live price lists are on the right.

 The advanced interface gives users much more information on prices and coins.
 Even though Binance has more advanced tools than Coinbase, it is still easy to use.
-Also, taking into account the number of altcoins available to trade, it is fairly simple to navigate.
+Also, considering the number of altcoins available to trade, it is fairly simple to navigate.

 Coinbase is lauded as the most user-friendly exchange on the market.
 Its simple user interface (UI) makes it easy for new traders to begin buying and selling crypto assets.
 The UI is clean and simple.
-On the main dashboard, users can see a summary of their portfolio, coin prices, and recent transaction activity.
+Users can see a summary of their portfolio, coin prices, and recent transaction activity on the main dashboard.

 The other tabs on the left of the dashboard allow users to gain more information on their portfolio, coin prices, and the latest crypto news based on a user’s coin preferences.